 Revista N'oj and Podcast Editor

 Abraham Ramirez is a PhD.
 Candidate in the Department of Ethnic Studies and the Program in Critical Theory.
 Abraham is interested in questions regarding migration, social movements, phenomenology, epistemology, and in general, the philosophy of race.
 His dissertation research examines the work of W.E.B Du Bois, Frantz Fanon and bell hooks.
-His current and future research include a comparative analysis of immigrant-rights activism in the United States and Spain and a study of the political project of ethnic studies since the 1960s.
-Abraham is a Chancellor’s Public Fellow with the American Cultures Engaged Scholarship (ACES) and former graduate research fellow at the Center for Latino Policy Research (CLPR).
+His current and future research includes a comparative analysis of immigrant-rights activism in the United States and Spain and a study of the political project of ethnic studies since the 1960s.
+Abraham is a Chancellor’s Public Fellow with the American Cultures Engaged Scholarship (ACES), former graduate research fellow at the Center for Latino Policy Research (CLPR), the LRC’s previous iteration, and currently an active member of the Decolonial Knowledges new research initiative team.
+Abraham is also the founding editor of the digital Revista N’oj and head editor of all media published at the LRC.

 The Latinx Research Center houses allied organizations and offers shared office and meeting space to the following organizations: